opencodeiiita/Cyber-War/Submissions/README.md

-# Here Submit Your Work
+# Here You Can Submit Your Work
-Submit by making folder of your username/week no./task no.
+You have to create a folder by the name of your Username/Week no./Task no. respectively .

+Example : deepu22/week1/task2